Utopia: Social and economic utopias

-Particularly in the early 19th century, several utopian ideas arose, often in response to the belief that social disruption was created and caused by the development of commercialism and capitalism.
+Particularly in the early 19th century, several utopian ideas arose, often in response to the belief that social disruption was created and caused by the development of commercialism and capitalism, and by a "revulsion against urban industrialism".
 These ideas are often grouped in a greater "utopian socialist" movement, due to their shared characteristics.
 A once common characteristic is an egalitarian distribution of goods, frequently with the total abolition of money.
 Citizens only do work which they enjoy and which is for the common good, leaving them with ample time for the cultivation of the arts and sciences.

 One classic example of such a utopia appears in Edward Bellamy's 1888 novel Looking Backward.
 William Morris depicts another socialist utopia in his 1890 novel News from Nowhere, written partially in response to the top-down (bureaucratic) nature of Bellamy's utopia, which Morris criticized.
 However, as the socialist movement developed, it moved away from utopianism; Marx in particular became a harsh critic of earlier socialism which he negatively characterized as "utopian".
 (For more information, see the History of Socialism article.)
 In a materialist utopian society, the economy is perfect; there is no inflation and only perfect social and financial equality exists.

 Edward Gibbon Wakefield's utopian theorizing on systematic colonial settlement policy in the early-19th century also centred on economic considerations, but with a view to preserving class distinctions;

-Wakefield influenced several colonies founded in New Zealand and Australia in the 1830s, 1840s and 1850s.
+Wakefield was for a short time an elected politician in Canada and also influenced several colonies founded in New Zealand and Australia in the 1830s, 1840s and 1850s.

 In 1905, H. G. Wells published A Modern Utopia, which was widely read and admired and provoked much discussion.

 Part of Eric Frank Russell's book The Great Explosion (1963) details an economic and social utopia.
 This book was the first to mention the idea of Local Exchange Trading Systems (LETS).

 The utopias created by Soviet authors, especially during the Khrushchev Thaw era, were simultaneously social and technological, depicting a communist society of the future underpinned by the advanced technology and featuring both a new person and new socio-economical institutions.
 Ivan Efremov's Andromeda was the key text of this genre in which the boundaries of humanity are transcended.
 Later works by Strugatsky Brothers including Noon: 22nd Century, are more ambivalent and their utopian future is a distillation of whatever is best in today's humanity.
 Soviet utopian works were influenced by the utopian socialism and the concept of noosphere.